GriffinRichards/Porymap-Animation/README.md

 ### Why isn't this animation I added working?

-First make sure animations are working at all (see above).
-Check the [GUIDE.md][guide] to make sure your new animation follows the correct format.
+For any new tileset animations you've created you'll need to add animation data to tell the plug-in how to recreate it (the plug-in comes pre-loaded with data for all the animations in the original games).
+Check the [GUIDE.md][guide] to see how to do this, and make sure your new animation data follows the correct format.
+If the original game's animations also aren't working see the troubleshooting list above.
 If you're still stuck you can join pret's [Discord](https://discord.gg/d5dubZ3) and ask for help in the `#porymap` channel.

 ### Why aren't the border/map connections animating?